wleejin/wleejin.github.io/_pages/about.md

   - /about.html
 ---
 ---
 Welcome to my website!
-I am a Ph.D. student in the Department of Economics at Washington University in St. Louis.
+I am an economics PhD candidate at Washington University in St. Louis.
+I'm interested in macroeconomics and applied microeconomics.
+My current research focuses on household bankruptcy and entrepreneurship.